-construction offsets A specified horizontal and/or vertical offset distance to enable equipment to operate without disturbing construction stakes.
+constellation A specific set of satellites used in calculating positions: three satellites for construction offsets A specified horizontal and/or vertical offset distance to enable equipment to operate without disturbing construction stakes.

-construction point A point that is measured using the "quick fix" option in COGO.
+2D fixes, four satellites for 3D fixes.
+All satellites visible to a GNSS receiver at one time.
+The optimum constellation is the constellation with the lowest construction point A point that is measured using the "quick fix" option in COGO.